1) What is your cancellation policy?

 Campers are taken off the waitlist if we have openings due to cancellations, therefore a spot

 on the waitlist is not a guarantee.
-Sold out camps are posted on our home page.
-In 2012, our
+Sold out camps will be posted on our home page.

 8) The minimum age to attend is 10 years old.
 Can you make an exception for my 9-year to